 Note that if you’re using private/incognito mode in your browser, your bibliography will be deleted as soon as you close the window, so if you choose to use private browsing be sure to periodically use Link to this version and save the URL.

 Bibliographies are stored in your local browser storage until you delete them or clear your browser’s cache.
 If you’re using private/incognito mode in your browser, your bibliography will be deleted as soon as you close the window.
 Note that some system-cleaning tools might clear the browser storage, and some browsers offer to do so as well as part of a refresh process.

 If you’re worried about losing your bibliography, use Link to this version to upload a copy to zbib.org, and then save the link.
 Each uploaded version is stored for at least six months from when it was created or last viewed.

 ZoteroBib and Zotero were created with the philosophy that your research data belongs to you and should be kept secure and private by default.

 Your ZoteroBib bibliography is stored on your own computer and isn’t accessible to others by default.

-If you use Link to this version, your current bibliography will be uploaded to zbib.org and be available to anyone you choose to share the link with.
+If you use Link to this version, your current bibliography will be uploaded to zbib.org and be available to anyone you choose to share the link with for at least six months.
 No identifying information about you is stored with the bibliography.
 If you view an uploaded bibliography, the URL may be stored in your browser’s history.